Carne Asada Nachos

 If you know us, you know we love nachos.
 We’ve made recipes for all kinds of nacho platters, from BBQ pulled pork nachos to high protein chicken nachos to even beer cheese nachos.
 Which is why we couldn’t believe that we haven’t done a steak nachos recipe yet – until now!

 These carne asada nachos are super fresh and flavorful.
-Inspired by our carne asada street tacos recipe, they’re loaded with plenty of cheese, tender bites of carne asada, fresh pico de gallo, jalapeno slices, and a zesty avocado lime crema drizzle.
+Inspired by our carne asada street tacos recipe, they’re loaded with plenty of cheese, tender bites of carne asada, fresh pico de gallo, jalapeno slices, and zesty avocado lime crema.

 Is your mouth watering yet?
 Because mine is.